Technology Trends in Manufacturing in 2023

 Product as a Service from Your OEM

 PaaS, or Product as a Service, introduces certain challenges for manufacturers while opening the door to new opportunities.
-Leasing an original equipment manufacturer’s equipment rather than purchasing it as a capital expense saves the customer money upfront while allowing the manufacturer the opportunity to include a list of service subscriptions and monthly data sharing to keep the customer engaged and the technology advancing.
+Leasing an original equipment manufacturer’s equipment rather than purchasing it as a capital expense saves the customer money upfront while allowing the manufacturer the opportunity to include a list of service subscriptions and monthly data sharing to keep the customer engaged as the technology advances.

 Not every OEM is going to want to lease their equipment – and custom equipment least of all.
 That’s why Handling Specialty treats our custom material handling equipment like a PaaS without leasing by including service agreements and gathering IIoT data to act on potential issues efficiently, reducing downtime within the assembly or MRO plant.
 Custom equipment is designed and built for very specific functions for our customers and demands a capital expense, but the services and intelligence built into the equipment benefit both the customer and the manufacturer just like a Product as a Service might.

 So, when looking specifically for PaaS from your OEM, understand that a custom piece of material handling equipment isn’t something to be leased; rather, it’s something to be engineered for your facility with your specific applications in mind.
 That being said, there is no reason not to expect the additional benefits that a PaaS scenario offers.
 You simply have to ask your OEM how they can accommodate your requests.

 Reviewing an OEM’s Parts & Services plan will give you an excellent idea of how far a company will go to support your PaaS needs.